-And we now know that that Series S won't run Xbox Series X enhanced versions of older games.
-Instead, the Series S will make do with gussied up Xbox One S versions of Xbox One and Xbox 360 games.
+The Series S also doesn't run Xbox Series X enhanced versions of older games.
+Instead, the Series S has prettified Xbox One S versions of Xbox One and Xbox 360 games.
 In other words, the Series won't run older Xbox titles in 4K, something the Xbox Series X allows you to do.

 Xbox Series X vs Xbox Series S: design and build